Mar 7, 2024 | Concentration Camp

 The Origins

-The Sachsenhausen Concentration Camp was established by the Nazi regime in the summer of 1936.
-The camp, initially designed to hold political prisoners, later evolved into a site where various persecuted groups, including Jews, homosexuals, intellectuals, and Jehovah’s Witnesses, were detained.
+The Sachsenhausen camp was therefore created by the Nazi regime in the summer of 1936.
+The camp was originally intended for political prisoners and later became a place where different represented enemies of the state, such as Jews, homosexuals, intelligent people and Jehovah’s Witnesses were being detained.

 The Purpose